Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-The SLICE \jwst~imaging for this cluster reveals an impressive amount of substructure in the main lensed galaxy system.
+The SLICE \jwst~imaging for this cluster reveals an impressive amount of substructure in the main lensed source galaxy.
 These clumps appear across five main multiple images, including a radial arc.
-The resolution of \jwst~reveals this radial arc in precise detail, showing that it is an almost-exactly mirrored counterpart of the South-most arc. \jwst\ also demonstrates that the South-West image is actually a merging pair that is intersected by the critical curve of the model, with a multiplicity of up to 3 within this image alone depending on the location of the substructure clumps in the lensed galaxy.
-To construct a lens model for this cluster, we use the spectroscopic redshift measurement for the main lensing system from \cite{collett2017}.
+The resolution of \jwst~reveals this radial arc in precise detail, showing that it is an almost-exactly mirrored counterpart of the southernmost arc. \jwst\ also demonstrates that the South-West image is actually a merging pair that is intersected by the critical curve of the model, with a multiplicity of up to three within this image alone, depending on the location of the substructure clumps in the lensed galaxy.
+To construct a lens model for this cluster, we use the spectroscopic redshift measurement for the main lensed source galaxy from \cite{collett2017}.
 We reproduce the lens model from this paper and add 25 different clumps to the model.
 These clumps are only clearly resolved in \jwst.
 To reproduce the positions of each of the clumps, a total of two cluster-scale DM halos are required in the \lenstool~model, with one halo centered on the BCG and the second one located West of the cluster, near the merging pair.
 This extra halo also partially accounts for the shear effect produced by several large foreground galaxies, which was previously noted in \cite{collett2017}.
 A third DM halo is also added near the foreground galaxy by image \#1.x.3 to account for the shearing effect of this galaxy on this image.
-Two small cluster member galaxies are located inside the main tangential arc and contribute a small local effect on the shear, so we optimize these galaxies separately.
-We also optimize the second brightest cluster member galaxy and the two galaxies near the second image of the main system (System \#1), as these galaxies are likely contributing to the mass producing the lensing effect.
-System \#2 is spatially associated with System \#1 but has a different multiplicity than the rest of the substructure clumps within the lensed galaxy.
-We assign its redshift to be the same as the spec-z for System \#1 to reproduce the observed lensing constraints.
-System \#3 has an optimized model redshift below $z\sim4$.
+We also optimize the second brightest cluster member galaxy and the galaxy near the second image of the main source (Source \#1), as these galaxies are likely contributing to the mass producing the lensing effect.
+Source \#2 is spatially associated with Source \#1 but has a different multiplicity than the rest of the substructure clumps within the lensed galaxy.
+We assign its redshift to be the same as the spec-z for Source \#1 to reproduce the observed lensing constraints.
+Source \#3 has an optimized model redshift below $z\sim4$.